Skip to content

 Interruption of the delimitation process

 In the meantime, elected officials intend to review the delimitation criteria.
-By submitting the document Findings and considerations: revision of the electoral map (in French), the Commission wishes to contribute to these efforts.
+By submitting the document Findings and considerations: revision of the electoral map, the Commission confirms its intention to collaborate in this work.
+The gap between the electoral population and the provincial average will continue to widen in several electoral divisions, as shown in the table below.
+The fair and equitable representation of electors is therefore compromised.

 If you wish to voice your opinion regarding the electoral map, please contact your MNA (member of the National Assembly).